RyanBram/RPG-MV-Ace/README.md

 ## The "Multi" Philosophy: Our Guiding Star

-The "MV" in RPG Maker MV is often said to mean "Multi-Version."
+The "MV" in RPG Maker MV is often said to mean "Multi-View."
 We are taking this philosophy to its absolute extreme.
 Project Ace is built on a foundation of "Multi" principles, expanding the engine's capabilities in every conceivable direction.

 ---